Budapestby VisitCity Guides

 Approximate pricing for different types of Budapest river cruises

-Arrive 15-20 minutes before departure to secure the best seats with optimal views.
-Upper decks and outside areas offer the best unobstructed views for photography, though they may be cooler in the evening.
+Get there 15-20 minutes early to get good seats with the best views.
+The upper decks and outside areas have the best views for photos, but they can be chilly in the evening.

 View from cruise boat deck approaching Liberty Bridge on the Danube River